TankaJahari/cyclistic.charliesun/README.md

 ## Summary of Analysis:

- - Our analysis uncovered some key insights about how casual users and annual members use Cyclistic differently, but also similarly.
+ - **Casual users**, compared to annual members, likely utilized Cyclistic more for recreation and leisure based on their longer average ride durations, peak usage days (weekends), and ride locations.

- - Casual users, compared to annual members, likely utilized Cyclistic more for recreation and leisure based on their longer average ride durations, peak usage days (weekends), and ride locations. *However*, our data does show that many casual users may be using Cyclistic for at least part of their commute.
-While casual users did not have a peak at 8AM for the beginning of their day like annual members, their highest usage hour was still 5PM.
-This suggests that casual users may be opting to use Cyclistic when their workday is over, and they are in less of a rush.
+ - **Annual members**, compared to casual users, likely utilized Cyclistic more for commuting and as a general means of transportation.
+This observation is based on their peak usage days and hours (weekdays; 8AM and 5PM), shorter average ride durations, and total volume of rides.

- - Annual members, compared to casual users, likely utilized Cyclistic more for commuting and as a general means of transportation.
-This observation is based on their shorter average ride durations, total volume of rides, peak usage days (weekdays), and peak usage hours (8AM, 5PM).
+ - However, our data does show that many casual users may already be using Cyclistic for at least part of their commutes.
+While casual users did not have a peak hour at 8AM, their highest usage hour was still 5PM.
+This suggests that casual users may be opting to use Cyclistic when their workday is over, and are in less of a rush.

 ## Recommendations: